Paired with grilled meats, or combined on a meatless menu, these vegetarian-friendly grilling recipes can please any crowd.

 View Recipe: Plank-Grilled Zucchini with Couscous, Spinach, and Feta Stuffing

-You can use apricots or nectarines instead of peaches.
-Garnish with mint, if desired.
+or nectarines instead of peaches.
+Garnish with mint to serve.

 View Recipe: Grilled Peaches with Honey Cream